cs50/cs50.readthedocs.io/_pages/heroku/2017/fall/psets/7/finance.md

 1. Watch [Brian's seminar](https://youtu.be/MJUJ4wbFm_A) to learn about `git` and GitHub, if not already familiar.

-1. Sign up for free private repositories at <https://education.github.com/discount_requests/new>.
+1. Sign up for free, private GitHub repositories at <https://education.github.com/discount_requests/new>.

 1. Create a new **private** repository at <https://github.com/new> (called, e.g., `finance`).